winterdharma/DharmaPearls/01_agama/dirgha/DA_2.md

 150\.
 “Furthermore, Ānanda, when a buddha first achieves awakening and turns the unsurpassed Dharma wheel, which can’t be turned by [gods such as Śakra, Brahmā,] or Māra, demons and spirits, ascetics and priests, or worldly people and gods, then the whole earth quakes.
 This is the sixth cause.
 {: #p150}

 151\.
-“Furthermore, Ānanda, when a Buddha’s teaching is nearing it’s end and he discards his life force while focused and undisturbed, the whole earth quakes.
+“Furthermore, Ānanda, when a buddha’s teaching is nearing it’s end and he discards his life force while focused and undisturbed, the whole earth quakes.
 This is the seventh cause.
 {: #p151}

 152\.
-“Furthermore, Ānanda, when the Tathāgata parinirvāṇa-s in the realm of nirvāṇa without remainder, there’s a great earthquake.
+“Furthermore, Ānanda, when the Tathāgata <em>parinirvāṇa</em>-s in the realm of <em>nirvāṇa</em> without remainder, there’s a great earthquake.
 This is the eighth cause.
 These are the eight reasons that lead to an earthquake.”
 {: #p152}

 153\.
 The Bhagavān then spoke in verse: